organix/uFork/docs/blob_dev.md

 Allocation requests are sent directly to the Blob Device.
 An _allocation_ request looks like `(customer . size)`.
 The `size` is the number of bytes requested.
-A capability designating the allocation is sent to the `customer`, or `#?` if the allocation could not be satisfied.
+A capability designating the allocated Blob is sent to the `customer`, or `#?` if the allocation could not be satisfied.